Sinner Mango Velomobile

 "Go Daddy" at 9:40, end of the race at 25:55

 The results for those two races are here and here.
 I entered many more, though.
 A third video shows the view from the cockpit of the Speed Ross at the old Eastway circuit in London and see the separate Cyclevision page for photos of the Speed Ross being ridden to and raced at an event in the Netherlands.

 I used double sided flat / SPD pedals on both my Speed Ross bikes.

 I tried a few different tyres.
-On the back I used various racing tyres from Michelin or Specialized, but on the front with the 20 inch wheel (ETRTO 451) there is a much smaller range available.
+On the back I used various racing tyres from Michelin or Specialized but on the front with the 20 inch wheel (ETRTO 451) there is a much smaller range available.
 I tried the IRC Roadlite and found it incredibly fragile, but the Primo Comet worked very well.
 This was probably the best tyre in that size at that time and that is what I used most of the time.
 It's quick (quicker than the roadlite), has adequate grip and lasts well.
-These days perhaps a Durano or a Stelvio (if you can find one) would be quicker.
+These days perhaps a Schwalbe Shredda is the best quick option for that size.

 Our webshop has a special section with some of our favourite parts for recumbents, including tyres and lighting.

 I have also toured on recumbents and you can read those stories on the bicycles page.